Cliveo/Cliveo.github.io/_posts/2024-10-14-set-up-managed-identity-for-power-platform-plugins.markdown

 In the following blog, I’m going to guide you on the set up of managed identity for Power Platform.
 Once we have finished you should have everything you need to be able to create a plugin that can communicate with an azure resource.

 # Code and blog about plugin package setup
-Since the original release of this blog I've written a follow up that provides source code and details on plugin packages, Please find it at my [next blog](/azure/2024/11/22/power-platform-plugin-package-managed-identity.html).
+Since the original release of this blog I've written a follow up that provides source code and details on plugin packages, Please find it at my blog [Power Platform Plugin Package – Managed identity](/azure/2024/11/22/power-platform-plugin-package-managed-identity.html).

 # Why do we want to use managed identity?